 It had rained heavily during that night and was still pouring the next day, so we deferred the final gear retrieval for three days.

-When we returned we planned to look at the D'Entrecasteaux River sinks and IB-232 entrances, and survey downstream IB-191 from the entrance chamber as well.
-The river at Exit Cave was significantly higher, by about 1 m.
+We planned to look at the D'Entrecasteaux River sinks and IB232 entrances, and survey downstream IB191 from the entrance chamber as well today.

+The Exit Creek water level was significantly higher, by about 1 m.

-IB-232 sumped.
-We moved on to IB-191 and found that the upstream passage (that we had surveyed on Monday) sumped, too.
+We went around to IB232 and found it sumped.
+We then went to IB191 and found the upstream passage (that we had surveyed on Monday) sumped.

 Pax and I then followed the downstream cave to its terminus in a rockpile with the stream sumping into small, but not impossibly small, passage.
-This is probably worth a look at during low flow times to see if it is crawlable, or diveable.
+This is probably worth a look at low flow times to see if it is crawlable or diveable.